 The good news is: the Mieterstrom model (as the name suggests) was designed precisely for a scenario where an owner pays for a solar plant and sells the produced power to his/her tenant.
 This creates a win-win situation: the owner receives an additional stream of income (from electricity sales) and the tenant enjoys lower utility fees.

-Note however that German law doesn’t allow you to force your tenant into the Mieterstrom model.
+Note however that German law doesn’t allow you to force tenant into the Mieterstrom model.
 Your tenant always retains the right to freely chose his/her electricity provider (but of course choosing Mieterstrom will in most cases be one of the cheapest possible options).
+There is no need to convince your individual tenant though, because the produced solar power can be used by all/other people in the building.

 Who will handle all the work related to operating the solar power plant?